-Osiris Organization believes that one way to bring technology to underserved communities is to design and create computer center infrastructures in park systems.
-These computer centers provide free internet access to the communities.
+Osiris Technology Pathways believes that one way to bring technology to underserved communities is to design and create computer center infrastructures in park systems.
+These computer centers provide free internet access.

 More than two thirds of U.S. school districts are cutting back on regular maintenance and replacement of computer equipment because of budget troubles, according to a survey published this spring by the Consortium for School Networking, a professional organization of school technology leaders.

-Osiris Organization has partnered with several organizations who provide resources which help with the construction of the computer centers.
+Osiris Technology Pathways has partnered with several organizations who provide resources which help with the construction of the computer centers.

-Several thousand monthly users utilize the Minneapolis Park and Recreation Board’s park system and computer centers.
+Several thousand monthly users utilize the Saint Paul and the Minneapolis Park and Recreation Board’s park system and computer centers.

-It is important to Minnesota’s future workforce participants well-being to increase STEM disciplines; Sciences, Technology, Engineering and Math.
-Youth and families who have grown up in poverty or low-income families have difficulties securing higher paying employment positions.
+It is important to Minnesota’s future workforce participant well-being to increase STEM disciplines; Sciences, Technology, Engineering and Math.
+Youth and families who have grown up in poverty or low-income families have difficulties securing higher paying employment positions without STEM knowledge.
 This is why Osiris has stepped in.

 Osiris Technology Pathways technology training program provides computer technology training to young & working adults at participating community centers.

 OTP’s technical staff provides all the technical support in each lab while the learners go through self-paced online courses and assessments or through an instructor-led class.